Encouraging students to pursue careers in the life science, technology and high tech engineering sectors

 • “How I got here” Talks and carousel sessions: People in the sectors share their personal journeys, especially those from similar backgrounds.

-• “What’s next?” workshops Breaking down apprenticeships, university routes, and alternative paths into engineering, the life sciences and technology sectors.
+• “What’s next?” workshops Outline apprenticeships, university routes, and alternative paths into engineering, the life sciences and technology sectors.

 Inspiring the next generation of life scientists, computer scientists and high tech engineers